mdgspace/appetizer-flutter/README.md

 This section is intended for organizational administrators who wish to use this tool.
 For comprehensive installation guidelines, please refer to this [documentation](./docs/admin/installation.md).

 ## License
-This project is licensed under the MIT License - see the [AGPL v3](./LICENSE.md) file for details.
+This project is licensed - see the [AGPL v3](./LICENSE.md) file for details.

 ## Contributing
 We welcome pull requests.
 If you're considering significant changes, please initiate a discussion by opening an issue first.
 A detailed description of the directory structure is available in this [documentation](./docs/admin/directory_structure.md).